ChauTinhPo/Phong_T4C2/README.md

-# Hi, I'm Đặng Tấn Phong 👋
+# Hi, I'm Đặng Tấn Phong 🙋🙋🙋
-### 👨‍💻About me
+# 🙆‍♂️About me
 <p align='center'>
    <a href="https://github.com/user-attachments/assets/52680fd0-87c5-4488-8385-861f4ff3fcc1"><img
            height=150
            src="https://github.com/user-attachments/assets/52680fd0-87c5-4488-8385-861f4ff3fcc1"/></a>

 </p>

 * Hello everyone, my name is Dang Tan Phong.
-This year I am 20 years old.
-I was born and raised in a place with fruit orchards and unique cultural products, Tien Giang.
-I am a student at Ho Chi Minh City University of Foreign Languages ​​and Information Technology.
-Study the future of software engineering as a programmer.
+* This year I am 20 years old.
+* I was born and raised in a place with fruit orchards and unique cultural products, Tien Giang.
+* I am a student at Ho Chi Minh City University of Foreign Languages ​​and Information Technology.
 * I am a software engineer with passion for building and optimizing web applications.
 With 3 years of experience in this field, I am always ready to learn new technologies and improve my skills to bring value to projects.

-### 📫Contact
+# 📞Contact
-📧 Email: tanphong2525@gmail.com
+📧 Email: tanphong2525@gmail.com.+

-📱 Số điện thoại: +84 392 072 887
+📱 Số điện thoại: +84 392 072 123

 🌐 LinkedIn: linkedin.com/in/dangtanphong

 💻 GitHub: github.com/chautinhpo

+# ✨ Interest

+* Likes to learn new technology
+* Likes to play football
+* Likes listening to music

 # 🛠 Skills
 ### Programming language
 * JavaScript: Use in web development with React and Node.js